sherpal/AngularScalaPOC/README.md

 In Scala, this will be translated by setting a value `annotations: js.Array[Decorator]` to the companion object, and annotate it by `@JSExportStatic`.

+### Injectables

+Injectables must be

+- set as providers within the NgModule
+- have their companion object have an `annotations` js-exported static field, which is a `js.Array[Injectable]`
+- be specified in the static js-exported `parameters` of the companion object in which they must be injected

 ### External templates and style sheets

 For HTML templates and CSS style sheets that are associated to a component via its decorator, the specified path has to